tenstorrent/tt-metal/tech_reports/ttnn/TTNN-model-bringup.md

 ### 4.3 Trace and 2cq
   - You may consider a naive TTNN implementation by taking the example of [YOLO-v4 basic demo](https://github.com/tenstorrent/tt-metal/blob/774156701fe466c47d78fbdbd8265811801773f1/models/demos/yolov4/demo/demo.py).
 Then consider studying [the demo implementated using trace and 2 command quueues available in TTNN](https://github.com/tenstorrent/tt-metal/blob/774156701fe466c47d78fbdbd8265811801773f1/models/demos/yolov4/tests/yolov4_perfomant_webdemo.py).

+  - As you start on implementing trace + 2cq for your model, we recommend getting your model to work with trace only first.
+Then get it working with 2cq only.
+Finally, combine the two.
+Also, it is the recommended flow to have seprate pytests for each case.

   - To understand trace technique for optimization refer to [Metal Trace Documentation](https://github.com/tenstorrent/tt-metal/blob/main/tech_reports/AdvancedPerformanceOptimizationsForModels/AdvancedPerformanceOptimizationsForModels.md#1-metal-trace)

   - To understand the multiple command queues technique for optimization refer to [Multiple Command Queues Documentation](https://github.com/tenstorrent/tt-metal/blob/main/tech_reports/AdvancedPerformanceOptimizationsForModels/AdvancedPerformanceOptimizationsForModels.md#2-multiple-command-queues)